limoka/CommonAPI/Staging/README.md

 This library is still under development.

 ## Changelog
+### v1.4.5
+- Fix issues adding multiple techologies with the same pretech
+- KeyBinds now dynamically assign ID's.
+To all modders using Custom KeyBinds: please stop assigning ID's when calling `RegisterKeyBind()`
+- FactoryComponent now has a method `UpdateNeeds()` that allows to set entityNeeds.
 ### v1.4.4
 - Add extension methods for customId and customType fields on EntityData class
 ### v1.4.3